-As you continue the drive, you pass through the quaint town of Corrie and Glen Sannox near the village of Sannox.
-We stopped here for a picnic and walked along the sandy beach of Sannox Bay.
+As you continue the drive you pass through Corrie and then Sannox Bay.
+We stopped here for a picnic and a walk along the sandy beach.

 As you continue along the east coast road it winds up and over to the hamlet of Lochranza which is surrounded by rugged hills and glistening water.